Southwest Airlines Baggage Fees 2023: What To Expect

 What About Infants, Strollers, and Baby Gear?

 Children under the age of two who do not require their own seat can fly free-of-charge on Southwest Airlines.
 Passengers traveling with infants are allowed to check one stroller per infant (or a double stroller for two infants) at no additional charge.
 This can be done at the check-in counter or directly at the gate, if you prefer.
-Additional items needed for infant care during the flight also do not count against a passenger’s baggage allowances; this includes breast pumps and formula.
+Additional items needed for infant care during the flight also do not count against a passenger’s baggage allowances; this includes breast pumps and baby formula.

 Charges For Additional Bags and Overweight Luggage